 The Reflow Markdown extension is one I only started using recently and now I use it all the time.
 In short, it lets you set a maximum line length and use the Alt + Q hotkey to automatically turn a long line into shorter lines, aware of their leading markup.

-This is an extension you probably won’t care too much about if you’re never going to track your work beyond chucking it in a cloud drive or on a thumbstick, but if you end up using source control (see the Tracking section for my thoughts on why you should), it becomes indispensable.
+This is an extension you probably won’t care too much about if you’re never going to track your work beyond chucking it in a cloud drive or on a thumbstick, but if you end up using source control (in my opinion, you should), it becomes indispensable.

 It also makes things easier to read since your lines don’t wander forever, but you can also solve that problem with the Alt/Cmd + Z hotkey for toggling word wrapping (i.e. should your text scroll off the visible part of the editor or wrap at the edge).

 Linting is a way to automatically check your work for common mistakes and problems.
 For writing Markdown, there’s really two distinct types of linting that are useful to us: linting the markup–i.e. did you use Markdown’s syntax correctly–and linting the text–i.e. did you write good.

 Luckily, both types of linting are well-supported in VS Code (and for Markdown generally).

 What this gives you is a long list of rules describing best practices for writing Markdown that’s easier for you to read and maintain.
 Above all, it helps you write your Markdown consistently, so you can be sure that the syntax you used two weeks ago means what you think it means.